moneta-rb/moneta/README.md

 ~~~

 If you want to access the counter value you have to use raw access to the datastore.
 This is only important
-if you have a `Moneta::Transformer` somewhere in your proxy chain which transforms the values e.g. with `Marshal`.
+if you have a `Moneta::Transformer` somewhere in your proxy stack which transforms the values e.g. with `Marshal`.

 ~~~ ruby
 store.increment('counter')          # returns 1, counter created